whmacmac/test/_posts/2020-04-22-RedTeam-Exercises-with-OpenSource-Tools-Part-2.md

 As you could see, Microsoft didn't know what hit it.

 ## Scenario 2 {#scenario2}
 A word before starting: I could not get an Office license for testing my phishing mail against Office's sandbox mode.
-I'am using ThunderBird client connected to a testing Gmail account in my test.<br/>
+I am using ThunderBird client connected to a testing Gmail account in my example.<br/>
-I have decided because of this inconvenience, to make one more article focused only on phishing mails.
+Because of this inconvenience, I have decided to make one more article focused only on phishing mails.
 I promise that I will use Office as mail client next time.
-Also I will explore more examples of making use of phishing emails besides the example that I will show you in this part, each of them being fully undetectable.
-When I say examples, I am reffering at making use of Object Linking and Embedding (OLE) Object , HTML Application (HTA), scenarios where I am hosting a .docx.jar or .docx.exe file in a cloud platform, and many more.
+Also I will explore more examples of making use of phishing emails besides the embedded macro example that will follow, each of them being fully undetectable.
+When I say examples, I am reffering at making use of Object Linking and Embedding (OLE) Object , HTML Application (HTA), scenarios where I am hosting a .docx.jar or .docx.exe file in a cloud platform, and much more.
 Sorry again for the inconvenience.

 This being said, let's start.
 In this example I will send a phishing mail with my CV to a fictive HR person.
 Because I have written my CV in "LibreOffice Writter", some of my text is not visible so it is needed to enable the macro for fully viewing my resume.
-This would be the main idea of the message from mail's body; does it seems legit?
+This would be the main idea of the message from mail's body; does it seem legit?
 Do I raise any suspicion?<br/>
 The majority of my clients were using a gateway protection so let's take a look at how to make sure our email is not flagged as malicious or suspicious.

 ### Sandbox Detection and Evasion